Supervising Faculty: Nicholas Nagle

-Along with her dissertation work, April works as a Geographic Data Scientist in the Geographic Information Science and Technology (GIST) group at Oak Ridge National Laboratory, where she develops similar high-resolution population models and other related models in the urban dynamics field.
+Along with her dissertation work, April worked as a Geographic Data Scientist in the Geographic Information Science and Technology (GIST) group at Oak Ridge National Laboratory, where she developed similar high-resolution population models and other related models in the urban dynamics field.

 Prior to joining the GIST group in 2014, April spent a year in the Computer Vision and Multimedia Laboratory (CVML) at the University of Geneva, working on research issues related to the use and development of machine learning, information retrieval, and pattern recognition methods for the digital analysis of Mayan hieroglyphic images.
 Before her work with CVML and during her Master’s Degree she developed population models in the GIST group at ORNL, researched and implemented statistical validation techniques for structural vibration models at NASA’s Jet Propulsion Laboratory, and worked as a data analyst for Southern California Edison’s Safety and Environmental Programs and Services group.
 Though her current research interests relate to population modeling, a common theme within April’s work has been the application and development of machine learning, data mining, computer vision, information retrieval, and other data science techniques for solving problems in a wide variety of domains.